aalexjo/TTK4145-RTP/README.md

 ##TODO:
 1. Edit FSM
-  * contain all functions necessairy to run single elevator using state information gained from driver and output from cost function
+  * contain all functions necessary to run single elevator using state information gained from driver and output from cost function
   * Send state updates to Network Module
 2. Edit cost function
-  * Take in status struct and run cost algorithm, give necceairy information to FSM module
+  * Take in status struct and run cost algorithm, give necceary information to FSM module
 3. Network
-  * transmit all information recived from FSM
+  * transmit all information received from FSM
-  * Make sure that all packages are recived at all active peers
+  * Make sure that all packages are received at all active peers

 --distant future--
 1. Status